ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 	}
 }

 // Create an editor instance.
-Remember to have an element with `[id="editor"]` attribute in the document.
+Remember to have an element with the `[id="editor"]` attribute in the document.
 ClassicEditor
 	.create( document.querySelector( '#editor' ), {
 		plugins: [ Essentials, Paragraph, Bold, Italic, MinimalisticDialog, Dialog ],